 Rehabilitation and Land Restoration: After mining operations cease, robots can be employed to rehabilitate and restore mined areas, aiding in reforestation or other environmental recovery efforts.

 The use of robots in mining can improve safety for human workers, increase operational efficiency, and enable the extraction of resources from challenging and hazardous environments.

+Motivation and Discussion: